Where I come from, and my academic background

 In 1970, I went to Wadham College, Oxford, to read Arabic and graduated from Oxford University in 1973.
 I spent the next two academic years as a graduate fellow at the American University in Cairo (AUC) studying for an MA in Islamic History.
 I was in Cairo during the 1973 war which Egypt and Syria fought against Israel, and visited Syria from Cairo in November 1974.
 That trip included a walk through the mountains from the famous Crusader castle at Krac des Chevaliers to the Assassin castle at Masyaf, during which I spent every night as the guest of local people.
 I often wonder what has happened to their families during these difficult times for their country.

 My post-graduate work was on early Sufi thought.
-For my MA thesis I produced the first translation of Abu Hamid al-Ghazali’s The Book of Divine Unity and Trust in God into English (Book XXXV of his monumental The Revival of the Religious Sciences), written in the late twelfth century.
+For my MA thesis I produced the first English translation of Abu Hamid al-Ghazali’s The Book of Divine Unity and Trust in God (Book XXXV of his monumental The Revival of the Religious Sciences), written in the late twelfth century.
 In 1975 I returned to Oxford believing I was beginning a lifetime’s project unravelling the mental universe of the medieval Sufis.
 Yet it was not to be.
 After a little over a year, my interest in my subject faded like a mountain mist.
 I therefore wrapped up my research by producing an M.Litt thesis on the concepts of poverty and renunciation of the world in the Sufi manual literature of the 10th-12th centuries AD, and decided to gain a professional qualification as a solicitor.